Part of the Coworking Software Guide

 Data migration

 Nexudus allows data export for member profiles, billing records, and booking history.
 Most alternative providers offer migration assistance.
-The quality of data transfer varies: member profiles and billing history typically migrate cleanly, but custom field configurations and automated workflow rules will need to be rebuilt on the new platform.
+How well the data moves differs.
+Member records and billing history usually go across cleanly.
+Fields you added, and rules you set, must be built again on the new platform.

 Member communication

 Give members at least 2-4 weeks notice before switching.
 The member app URL, login process, and booking interface will all change.
-Provide clear instructions and allow a transition period where both systems are accessible if possible.
+Give clear instructions, and allow a transition period where both systems are accessible if possible.

 Integration reconfiguration